TREES AND LANDSCAPE AT STOKESAY COURT

 You do not need to have years of photography experience, but you should have a good understanding of your camera and lens(es), for example, the controls for Aperture, Shutter speed and ISO, and their use.
 The main requirement is that you are serious about your photography and you want to develop your photography skills.

-... the Spring workshop, for new growth, early flowers and daffodils: end-March 2018
+The next workshop is the Spring Workshop, for new growth, early flowers and daffodils: Monday, 21 May 2018

 Start and end times are chosen to capture early morning and/or late light and arrangements for each workshop will be flexible to cater for weather and light conditions on the day.

-The price for a single workshop is £95 per person but this reduces to £85 per person if all four workshops are booked together.
+The price for a single workshop is £95 per person but this reduces to £87 per person if three workshops are booked together.
 There is more detail about pricing and how to pay on our website.